These candy cane inspired mini no-bake cheesecakes are the perfect dessert for any holiday party!

 One of the reasons I love the holidays so much is because I get to spend time with family and friends that I don’t see very often.
 Thanksgiving was a blast because we spent it with my cousin and an aunt that I love dearly but only get to see every year or two.
 Now my parents, my sister and her husband are visiting for Christmas and our best friends are coming to town for their annual New Years visit!
 I can’t wait!

 Since we’re celebrating Christmas at our house, I’ve been working hard on my menu.
 Dinner is already planned so that leaves appetizers and dessert.
 Since I love mini desserts so much, I thought it would be fun to create a mini dessert with a Christmas theme.
 Why not mini “candy cane” cheesecakes…cheesecake, raspberries and raspberry puree layered in a shot glass.
-I couldn’t wait to taste test it!
+These would be perfect!

 I made my shopping list and headed to Walmart.
-I didn’t need much.
-I had vanilla and sugar at home so I just needed cream cheese, heavy whipping cream and raspberries.
+Since I already had vanilla and sugar at home, I just needed cream cheese, heavy whipping cream and raspberries.
 I also picked up some sprinkles to decorate the rim of the glass.
 Don’t you love that you can get everything under the sun at Walmart?
 However, I wanted something to give my dessert a little crunch and since I love granola for breakfast anyway, I picked up some Quaker® Simply Granola Oats, Honey & Almonds.
 I knew it would make a perfect topping for my cheesecakes!

 When I’m not topping my desserts with it, I love eating Quaker® Simply Granola for my first meal of the day because it’s not only delicious but it’s really filling too.
 It has big, crunchy granola clusters, plenty of nuts throughout and 34 grams of whole grains.
 It’s also pretty versatile because even though I normally just eat it for breakfast, it’s perfect for including in recipes too.